What is the Best Risk/Reward Ratio in Forex?

 • Risk is the total amount that could potentially be lost from a trade.

-• Reward is the potential profit you could gain from trade.
+• The reward is the potential profit you could gain from trade.

 Essentially, your best risk-reward ratio is one that contributes to a long-run, positive expectation trading strategy.
-If you are an average forex retail trader, then a smaller risk-reward ratio of 1:2, 1:3, or 1:4 is more appropriate than a “homerun” 1:10 risk to reward.
+If you are an average financial markets retail trader, a smaller risk-reward ratio of 1:2, 1:3, or 1:4 is more appropriate than a “homerun” 1:10 risk to reward.

-The reason for this is that various risk/reward ratios have different probabilities of success.
+This is because various risk/reward ratios have different probabilities of success.
 Accordingly, the chances of executing a winning trade with a 1:10 risk/reward ratio are much smaller than standard 1:2 and 1:3 risk-reward ratios.

 How is the Risk to Reward Ratio Calculated?